raymond1/Document-Compiling-CMS/README.md

 Example file:
 generate directories
-copy files
+copyscript copy.txt

 Explanation:
 The format of the script.txt file consists of lines of instructions, with one instruction per line.
 Each line contains what are called "directives", which are key words or phrases that have special meaning for the CMS.

-"generate directories" and "copy files" in the above example file are known as directives.
+"generate directories" and "copyscript" in the above example file are known as directives.
 The complete list of available directives and their usage are indicated below.

 ## Script file directives